imnbwd/WpfWindowToolkit/README.md

 # WpfWindowToolkit
-A wpf windows toolkit for window opening, including some behaviors, useful class for viewmodel
+A wpf windows toolkit for window opening, including some behaviors, useful class for viewmodel, available on [nuget](https://www.nuget.org/packages/WpfWindowToolkit/)

 ### How to use it